Adampeterjones/blog/_posts/2022-05-06-terraform-kubernetes-git.md

 ```

 ### Variables.tf
-this declares contains all the variables (unsurprisingly),  i wont list the full contents here as it is all available in the repos
+this declares all the variables (unsurprisingly),  i wont list the full contents here as it is all available in the repos
 but the one that is worth noting is this section at the end of the file:

 ```